matttali09/Star-Wars-RPG/README.md

-# unit-4-game
+# Star-Wars-RPG-game
-RPG game for unit 4 in jQuery html and css
+RPG game in jQuery html and css

+Here's how the game works

+src("assets/images/beginning-game-screenshot.PNG")